claceio/docs/content/docs/Configuration/Authentication.md

 summary: "Details about authentication mechanisms for app access, including OAuth based auth"
 ---

 By default, apps are created with the `none` authentication type.
 A `system` auth is available which uses `admin` as the username.
-The password is displayed on the screen during the initial setup of the Clace server config.
+The password is displayed on the screen during the initial setup of the OpenRun server config.

 To set the auth type, add `--auth system` to the app create command.
 After an app is created, the auth type can be changed by running `app update-settings auth system /myapp`.